 Master of Occupational Therapy (MOT)

-The Master’s in Occupational Therapy (MOT) program prepares busy students for a career in OT.
+Trinity Washington University’s Master of Occupational Therapy program prepares busy students for a career in OT.
 The program offers weekend classes, online learning, and community placements.

 Classes meet eight times each semester and emphasize active learning, skills practicums, and case-based problem-solving.
-Online instruction, including lecture, directed reading, and discussion, delivers basic and advanced content.
+Online instructions, including lecture, directed reading, and discussions, delivers basic and advanced content.
 Concurrent clinical placements in diverse practice settings provide opportunities for observation and supervised practice.

 The MOT program involves five semesters of full-time study, followed by two 12-week full-time Level II field work placements.
 Students enter the program in the fall semester and are expected to maintain continuous enrollment until graduation.

 Featured CoursesOTM 520 Foundations of OT PracticeThis course introduces students to the core foundations of occupational therapy and occupation-based practice.
 Topics include the history of the profession, occupation and occupational science, and theoretical bases and frames of reference that guide of OT practice.
 Students gain skills in articulating the domain and roles of the profession and describing the practice of OT as defined in the OT Practice Framework.
 The official documents of the AOTA and major OT theories will be introduced.

 Prerequisites: None OTM 521 Occupational Development Across the LifespanThis course covers occupational development from infancy to older adulthood.
 Key developmental changes in motor, cognitive, social and emotional domains will be examined, and the processes through which people acquire performance skills, values, roles, and habits will be explored.
 The role of the environment in development and the transactional nature of developmental change will be emphasized.
 Students will learn to distinguish between normal development and aging, and pathology, and to articulate the importance of a lifespan perspective to OT practice.